 We are currently accepting applications for the following clinics….

 Our Adult Men's Puck Skills clinics are intended for beginner to novice level adult players and is designed for players looking to improve their overall hockey skills.
-The curriculum will focus on proper stick handling, passing and shooting skills and will offer drills to put these skills to practice.
-This clinic will skate at the Family Ice Cener in Falmouth on Tuesday evenings beginning May 2 and will skate for 7 consecutive Tuesday evenings.(click here for more information)
+The curriculum will focus on more advanced puck control and passing skills and progress to “Game Situations” including breakouts, neutral zone attack, in-zone attack and transitions.
+This clinic will skate at the Family Ice Cener in Falmouth on Tuesday evenings beginning October 3 and will skate for 7 consecutive Tuesday evenings.(click here for more information)

 Our Summer Youth clinics offer three divisions catering to players age 6 through 15.
 We are offering divisions at the Family Ice Center in Falmouth, the Norway Savings Bank Arena in Auburn, and the Camden National Bank Ice Vault in Augusta.
 All of our Summer Youth Clinics will skate for seven consecutive weeks beginning the week of July 10 and each division will skate for two hours each week for seven consecutive weeks through mid-August.
 The first hour is a practice session where the curriculum will focus on individual skating, puck control and passing skills.
 The second hour is a controlled scrimmage where we will concentrate on increasing the speed of play and offering individual instruction during playing time.